Skip to content

 • [ ] Did your healthcare proxy's situation change?

 If you checked any of these boxes, your estate plan likely needs updating.
-Even if you didn't, the sections below will help you verify that everything is still in order.
+Even if you didn't, the sections below help you verify that everything is still in order.

 Part 2: Beneficiary Designation Review